icerpc/icerpc-docs/pages/slice/language-guide/compilation-mode.md

 ## Using Slice1 and Slice2 together

-It is possible but uncommon to use Slice files with both modes in the same application.
+It is possible but uncommon to use Slice files with different modes in the same application.

 If you are in this situation, you need to observe the following rules:
  - a Slice2 file can use a type defined in Slice1 file provided this type is Slice2-compatible (see below)